Reducing C-NOT Counts for State Preparation and Block Encoding via Diagonal Matrix Migration

 The quantum circuit of the block encoding protocol shown in Fig.~\ref{fig:siable} consists of two unitary matrices, $W_A$ and $V_A^\dagger$, along with an $(n-1)$-fold uniformly controlled rotation about the $z$ axis.
 The decomposition of the unitary $V_A^\dagger$ can be optimized by reducing one C-NOT gate through migrating a diagonal matrix $\Delta_{V_A}$ to $W_A$.
-Denote the number of C-NOT gates for synthesizing a block encoding of a $2^{n-1}\times 2^{n-1}$ matrix with spectral norm $\Vert A\Vert_2\leq 1$ as $N_{mat}(n-1)$.
+Denote the number of C-NOT gates for synthesizing a block encoding of a $2^{n-1}\times 2^{n-1}$ matrix with spectral norm $\Vert A\Vert_2\leq 1$ as $N_{\mathrm{BE}}(n-1)$.
 Since the unitary synthesis takes the C-NOTs $N_{u}(n) \leq \frac{11}{24} \times 4^n - \frac{3}{2}\times 2^n + \frac{5}{3}$~\cite{PhysRevApplied.22.034019}, which derive the result of Thm.~\ref{theorem block encoding} as

-Note that the upper bound of C-NOT gates in the single ancilla block encoding protocol is lower than the lower bound for $n$-qubit unitary synthesis as $\lceil \frac{1}{4}(4^n - 3n -1)\rceil$~\cite{PhysRevA.69.062321}.
+Note that the upper bound of C-NOT gates in the single ancilla block encoding protocol is lower than the lower bound for $n$-qubit unitary synthesis given by $\lceil \frac{1}{4}(4^n - 3n -1)\rceil$~\cite{PhysRevA.69.062321}.
 The following theorem generalizes the lower bound of the C-NOT number of block encoding for full-rank matrices with a single ancilla.

 \begin{theorem} Consider any gate library consisting solely of C-NOT and single-qubit gates.
-In this framework, nearly all $2^{n-1}\times2^{n-1}$ matrices cannot be block-encoded with $\Vert A\Vert_2$ as the normalization factor with a single ancilla, unless the circuit employs at least $\lceil (1/8)\times4^n - (3/4)\times n - (1/2)\rceil$ C-NOTs. \end{theorem} \begin{proof} By lemma~\ref{lemma: one-parameter gates}, an $n$-qubit circuit with $k$ C-NOTs has up to $3n+4k$ one-parameter gates.
-A $2^{n-1} \times 2^{n-1}$ matrix has $4^{n-1}$ degrees of freedom.
+In this framework, nearly all $2^{n-1}\times2^{n-1}$ matrices cannot be block-encoded with $\Vert A\Vert_2$ as the normalization factor with a single ancilla, unless the circuit employs at least $\lceil (1/8)\times4^n - (3/4)\times n \rceil$ C-NOTs. \end{theorem} \begin{proof} By Lemma~\ref{lemma: one-parameter gates}, an $n$-qubit circuit with $k$ C-NOTs has up to $3n+4k$ one-parameter gates.
+A $2^{n-1} \times 2^{n-1}$ matrix has $4^{n-1}-1$ degrees of freedom.
 Consequently, it follows that $3n+4k \ge 4^{n-1}$ and leads to $k \ge \lceil \frac{1}{8} \times 4^n - \frac{3}{4} \times n \rceil$. \end{proof}